simeononsecurity/simeononsecurity.ch/content/other/mine-verus-on-android-guide/index.en.md

 Before you start mining, there are a few prerequisites:

 1. **VerusCoin Wallet**: You need a VerusCoin wallet to receive the mined coins.
-You can choose from multiple wallet options available on the [VerusCoin Website](https://veruscoin.io/wallets/) or choose the [android version](https://play.google.com/store/apps/details?id=org.autonomoussoftwarefoundation.verusmobile.android&hl=en&gl=US).
+You can choose from multiple wallet options available on the [VerusCoin Website](https://veruscoin.io/wallets/) or the [playstore](https://play.google.com/store/apps/details?id=org.autonomoussoftwarefoundation.verusmobile.android&hl=en&gl=US).
    1. Be sure to backup your private keys and recovery phrase
    2. Be sure to notate your wallet address, we'll need this later to set up mining.